usharesoft/appcenter-docs/admin/en/source/pages/backup/backup-database.rst

 UForge Database Basic Backup
 ----------------------------

-UForge uses the PerconaDB database to store all its data.
+UForge uses the MariaDB database to store all its data.
 PerconaDB provides many different types of backup methods you can choose from, including:

 	* Doing a hot backup (for example with Percona XtraBackup)
 	* Copying Table files